 While it is up to a doctor to make a full diagnosis, there are some symptoms of the disease that may be noticeable that can cause you to be concerned about the presence of the illness.
-The most notable symptom present in those with cutaneous lupus is the presence of rashes throughout the body.
+The most notable symptom is the presence of rashes throughout the body.

 Going along with this symptom is usually a case of photosensitivity in which an individual is particularly susceptible to skin problems caused by exposure to the ultraviolet light of the sun.
 Ulcers may also be present in the mouth or the nose of an individual that is afflicted with cutaneous lupus.

 Since the types of skin rashes that occur when an individual has a case of cutaneous lupus can vary to a great degree, it can be difficult for a doctor to clearly diagnose.
 To that end, doctors often take a biopsy of a rash in order to properly identify the problem that is present.

 Subacute cutaneous lupus erythematosus (SCLE) typically develops on areas of the body exposed to the sun, such as the upper torso, neck, lower arms, upper back, and shoulders, although the face is often unaffected.
 In these areas skin lesions will appear as areas of red scaly skin with distinct edges or as red, ring-shaped lesions.

 A third type of the disease is Chronic cutaneous lupus erythematosus (CCLE), which itself is divided into three types- discoid lupus erythematosus (DLE), tumid lupus, and lupus panniculitis.